yoo2001818/yage/doc/scratches/ALLOCATION.md

 1. The EntityStore gets notified of destroyed EntityGroup, and calls EntityGroupContainer associated with it.
 2. The EntityGroupContainer can decide to keep the EntityGroup, or destroy it.
+   If EntityGroup should not be destroyed, it is kepted inside EntityGroupContainer for a while - nothing is reported to EntityStore.
+3. If EntityGroup should be destroyed, we need to get through few processes - but mainly, the EntityStore should be reported that the EntityGroup is 'unallocated'.
+The EntityGroup should be removed from EntityGroupContainer entirely - this can be done by "pushing" the array, or by swapping the last one and the deleted one.
+4. If EntityStore decides to delete the EntityGroup, similiar processing is done.